-- Establishment of a conducive control environment in respect of the overall attitude, awareness and actions of Directors and management regarding the internal control system and its importance to the Group; - To monitor the recruitment of experienced, skilled and professional staff with the necessary calibre to fulfil the respective responsibilities and ensuring that minimum controls are put in place; - Clear Group structure, reporting lines of responsibilities and appropriate levels of delegation; - Establishment of an effective segregation of duties via independent checks, review and reconciliation activities to prevent human errors, fraud and abuses; - Effective monitoring of significant variances and deviation from standard operating procedures and budget; - The Group has outsourced the internal audit services for the financial portion whereas the rest of the process is being handled by the QA department.
+- Establishment of a conducive control environment in respect to the overall attitude, awareness and actions of directors and management regarding the internal control system and its importance to the Group; - To monitor the recruitment of experienced, skilled and professional staff with the necessary calibre to fulfil the respective responsibilities and ensuring that minimum controls are put in place; - Clear Group structure, reporting lines of responsibilities and appropriate levels of delegation; - Establishment of an effective segregation of duties via independent checks, review and reconciliation activities to prevent human error, fraud and abuse; - Effective monitoring of significant variances and deviation from standard operating procedures and budget; - The Group has outsourced the internal audit services for the financial portion whereas the rest of the process is being handled by the Governance, Risk and Compliance (GRC) department.
 The internal audit functions independently review the risk identification procedures and control processes implemented by the management, and reports to the Audit Committee during the Audit Committee meetings.
-The internal audit functions provide assurance over the operation and validity of the system of internal control in relation to the level of risk involved using risk-basedauditing methodology; - The Audit Committee regularly convenes meetings to deliberate on the findings and recommendations for improvement by internal audit function, external auditors as well as regulatory authorities.
-The Audit Committee reviews the actions taken to rectify the findings in a timely manner, and to evaluate the effectiveness and adequacy of the Group's internal control systems; - Monitoring of the compliance of the Group's Standard Operations Procedure and adherence to the Group's policy by the Quality Assurance Department resulting in the Group's services exceeding customer needs and its being ISO 27001:2005 and ISO 9001:2000 certified; and

-• Monitor the progress meetings which are conducted regularly with heads of departments to address weaknesses and to improve efficiency and productivity.
+The internal audit functions provide assurance over the operation and validity of the system of internal control in relation to the level of risk involved using risk-based-auditing methodology: - The Audit Committee regularly convenes meetings to deliberate on the findings and recommendations for improvement by internal audit function, external auditors as well as regulatory authorities.
+The Audit Committee reviews the actions taken to rectify the findings in a timely manner, and to evaluate the effectiveness and adequacy of the Group's internal control systems; - Monitoring of the compliance of the Group's Standard Operations Procedure and adherence to the Group's policy by the GRC Department, resulting in the Group's services exceeding customer needs as Extol is certified to ISO 27001:2005 and ISO 9001:2008; and - Monitoring the progress meetings which are conducted regularly with heads of departments to address weaknesses and to improve efficiency and productivity.